 What is the best type of meditation for anxiety?

-The best type of meditation for anxiety is one that focuses on the breath.
-With mindful awareness, start by imagining your breath going slowly into your lungs … and out slowly … in slowly … and out slowly … in … and out … As your mind wanders (and it will), continue to bring your attention back to the breath every time.
+The best type of meditation for anxiety focuses on the breath.
+With mindful awareness, start by imagining your breath going slowly into your lungs, and out slowly, in slowly, and out slowly, in and out.
+As you experience mind wandering, continue to bring your attention back to the breath every time.

 How long should I meditate for anxiety?

-Even five or ten minutes of meditation can have positive benefits on stress and anxiety.
+Even five or ten minutes of meditation can positively impact stress and anxiety levels.
 A meditation session doesn't have to last for hours to be effective.
-In as little as 25 minutes, you can have a robust session with effects that last well into the day and evening — even helping you sleep better and for longer.
+In as little as 15 minutes, you can have a robust session with effects that last well into the day and evening — even helping you sleep better and longer.
+Eventually, you might incorporate meditation into your daily routine to support overall emotional well being and improve inner peace.

 How do you meditate for panic attacks?